Printer Friendly PDF

 - Race: African Americans have the highest rate of prostate cancer in the United States and are more likely to die from the disease than any other racial group.

-- Genetic Factors: A gene mutation on BRCA-2 denotes an increased risk of developing an aggressive prostate cancer at a younger age.
+- Genetic Factors: A gene mutation on BRCA1 or BRCA2 denotes an increased risk of developing prostate cancer.

 - Diet: Men who consume high amounts of red meat or dairy products have a higher risk of prostate cancer.